 Nestled in a side alley off PoHo’s Tai Ping Shan Street, Mount Zero is a hidden gem.
-It houses a carefully-curated selection of Chinese and English books, plus a quirky assortment of trinkets, stationery and greeting cards.
-If you need a short break from the urban bustle, Mount Zero offers the company of books and a cosy space on the second floor to read and relax.
-It is a small but well-loved space, decorated with wooden panelling and vintage pieces, and makes a great refuge from the city.
+It houses a carefully curated selection of Chinese and English books, plus a quirky assortment of trinkets, stationery, and greeting cards.
+If you need a short break from the urban bustle, Mount Zero offers the company of books and cozy space on the second floor to read and relax.
+It is a small but well-loved space, decorated with wooden paneling and vintage pieces, and makes a great refuge from the city.
 There are fewer English books here, but Mount Zero is still well worth a visit.

 Mount Zero, Shop C, 6 Tai Ping Shan Road, Sheung Wan, Hong Kong, www.instagram.com/mountzerobooks

-A local favourite among booklovers in Hong Kong, Bleak House Books has become a community hub for literary events and readings.
+A local favorite among book lovers in Hong Kong, Bleak House Books has become a community hub for literary events and readings.
 Although smaller than other bookstores around the city, it has amassed an immense collection of vintage paperbacks.
-The store also sells used contemporary literature, stocking plenty of vintage and used paperbacks at astonishingly low prices.
+The store also sells used contemporary literature, stocking plenty of vintages and used paperbacks at astonishingly low prices.
 If you like your pages crisp and untouched, don’t worry – Bleak House stocks new books as well.
 Beyond fiction, there’s also a diverse range of books in the humanities and social sciences.

 As bookstores in Hong Kong go, you can’t get better than Kelly & Walsh for all things art and culinary.
 This pick boasts an impressive and in-depth selection of titles, all housed in an intimate, boutique-style shop.
 From super chefs Gordon Ramsay and Ferran Adria, to seriously encyclopedic tomes by Hugh Jonson and Jancis Robinson, K&W’s cookery section goes above and beyond.
 The store also hosts author talks and signings, so be sure to look out for events on its Facebook page!